m-voit/concepts-of-programming-languages/README.md

 ## Setup and requirements

 - Install Node.js version 12 or newer.
+Older versions may work, but were not tested.

-## Running tests
+## Usage

 Open a terminal in the directory `./study-project/parser-js`.
 Then run one of the following npm scripts.